• Skip to primary navigation

 Communications Manager

 Ariel joined the Mountain Association in 2018.
-She manages the Mountain Association’s communications including our online presence, printed and e-publications, media coverage, outreach, and story-telling.
+She manages the Mountain Association’s communications including our website, social media, media coverage, outreach, storytelling and publications.
+She supports our policy work by developing op-eds and educational materials.
 A certified Project Management Professional, Ariel previously served as a communications specialist supporting two Marine Corps bases with strategic communications, public affairs, and outreach to build strong community partnerships and grow environmental conservation projects around the installations.
-After graduating from NC State University, she started and managed a local produce program for a major chain of 100+ grocery stores, including marketing, event planning, and farmer outreach and education.
+Prior to that, she started and managed a local produce program for a major chain of 100+ grocery stores, including marketing, event planning, and farmer outreach and education.
+She is a graduate of NC State University where she studied Sustainable Food Systems.
 Ariel's favorite spot in Eastern Kentucky is the mighty waterfall at Bad Branch Falls in Harlan County.

 Betsy Whaley